frasertweedale/talks/2015xxxx-pyconau-django-ipa/proposal.rst

   policies that are defined outside the application.

-- Users may be expected or required to use a *single sign-on* technology like Kerberos to authenticate to applications.
+- Users may be expected or required to use a *single sign-on* technology such as Kerberos or SAML to authenticate to applications.

-This talk will familiarise the audience with these requirements and environment and demonstrate how Django applications can be integrated with an identity management system to meet business requirements while providing a positive user experience.
+This talk will familiarise the audience with these technologies and demonstrate how Django applications can be integrated with an identity management system to meet business requirements while providing a positive user experience.
 Particular technologies covered will include:

 - FreeIPA: an open-source identity management solution, for defining users, groups and authorisation policies